scienmanas/ValenTiner/README.md

     - `REACT_APP_API_EMAIL_JS_templateId`
     - `REACT_APP_API_EMAIL_JS_serviceId`
     - `REACT_APP_API_EMAIL_JS_publicKey`
+- variables to be in email template (on email.js website) :
+    - `date`
+    -  `time`
+    -  `message`
-- Share the link with your crush
+- Share the deployed link with your crush.

-**Note:** The website is responsive, so it will look good on both desktop and mobile.
+- **Note:** The website is responsive, so it will look good on both desktop and mobile.

 ## License